Workout Motivation: Embrace the Struggle

 Eating differently than I ever had truly challenged me.
 No one made me eat these foods.
 I made a choice that if I wanted to achieve a build that inspired others, I would have to make foods like these a staple in my EVERYDAY nutrition.

 You cannot "bend" the rules of nutrition to fit your liking.
 I know you like McDonald's, but a McChicken sandwich is not healthy simply because it is chicken.
-Yes, one bag of M&Ms are bad for you especially since it has only been 3 days since your last bag.
+Yes, one bag of M&Ms is bad for you especially since it has only been 3 days since your last bag.

 Also, you cannot reward yourself based off of what you feel has been a job well done.
 How do you know what a job well done is?
 You have never been in this position before.
 So you worked out a week and ate what you think is clean so now you deserve a cheat meal at your favorite Mexican restaurant?
 It does not work that way.